How to Plan, Prepare and Respond

 We also asked our landlords what information would be most helpful at this time.
 They overwhelmingly asked for best practices on educating and communicating with tenants and employees, as well as how to handle an outbreak at one of their units.
 Whether you have a single family unit, or a multifamily unit, tenants need to be aware of what they can do to help stop the spread, as well as what the landlord will be doing to help.
 The Centers for Disease Control (CDC) has put together resources and protocols on how to plan, prepare and respond to an outbreak.
 Below we will highlight key steps to think about at each stage as well as links to helpful information.

 Plan and Prepare

-One of the most important things to do during uncertain and unpredictable times, is to keep the lines of communication open and fluid.
+One of the most important things to do during uncertain and unpredictable times, whether it be a pandemic or a natural disaster, is to keep the lines of communication open and fluid.
 Establish the best way to communicate with your tenant(s), it could be email, text, phone, etc., and push information proactively.
 Let your tenants know what you are doing to help stop the spread as well as what they can do to help stop the spread.
 The CDC recommends putting together a household plan of action.
 The tips below can provide some framework on high-level topics to discuss with your tenants, as well as guidance on creating a plan within their family, as well as yours.